hennzen/fritz-dect-statistics/README.md

 # Setup
 1. `git clone` and `npm i`
 2. Create `.env` from `example.env` template and fill in the correct values
+AID is your DECT 440's Actuator ID

 ## Test run directly
 ```bash